-Line- We have really never needed anything more than a weight forward floating saltwater line that matches the rod well.
-However, if you do plan to go blue water for dorado or wahoo with a fly I would definitely recommend bringing an intermediate or sinking line.
+Line- We really never needed anything more than a weight forward floating saltwater line that matches the rod well.
+However, if you do plan to go blue water for Dorado or Wahoo with a fly, I would definitely recommend bringing an intermediate or sinking line.
 You are generally trolling for those fish and the weighted line keeps the fly in the water column much better.

-Reels – sealed drag reels with strong drags, machined is preferred as they are stronger and hold up during travel.
+Reels- Sealed drag reels with srong drags.
+Machined is preferred as they are stronger and hold up during travel.

 Leaders- There is a lot of coral, we recommend using fluorocarbon on everything here to allow yourself to go up in breaking strength and still have a stealthy enough leader.
 For Bonefish stay in the 14-16lb range with a 9 foot tapered leader.
 Permit leaders are generally 9 foot tapered leaders with 20-25 lb line and usually those are fluorocarbon due to the skepticism of the species.
 For the Tarpon, Dorado, and Wahoo the shock tippet needs to be 100lb class.